ThisIsntTheWay/esp32_lora_beacon/README.md

 Utilizes the following libraries:
 - TTN_32: https://github.com/rgot-org/TheThingsNetwork_esp32
+  - Implements an interface with TTN and the LoRa module.
   - Incorporates CayenneLPP as well!
 - Heltec_ESP32: https://github.com/HelTecAutomation/Heltec_ESP32
+  - Mainly for interfacing with the onboard OLED screen.
 - TinyGPS++: http://arduiniana.org/libraries/tinygpsplus/
+  - For parsing NMEA messages.

 ### Intent
 The purpose of this project is to build a LoRaWAN coverage mapper, to be used in conjunction with "TTN Mapper phone surveyor".